tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 3) Install an IME.
 4) Configure everything.

-To install Fcitx, run the following command.
+To install `Fcitx`, run the following command.

 ```
-$ sudo pacman -S fcitx fcitx-configtool fcitx-qt5 fcitx-qt6
+sudo pacman -S fcitx5-im
 ```

-* `fcitx-qt6` is needed to use Qt6 applications (like Anki 2.1.50 and later) with Fcitx.
+* `fcitx5-qt` is needed to use Qt6 applications (like Anki 2.1.50 and later) with Fcitx.
 * If you're not running an Arch-based distro, find the appropriate packages in the repositories.

 Next on the list, you need to enable autostart.